 This world is not new to hate-crimes, or instances of police brutality.
 Of late, mass hysteria has caught the world in its pincer grip.
 There has been greater reporting of such hate-crimes against people of color, by the very enforcers of law—the police.
 The notable deaths of George Floyd and Breonna Taylor, in the USA, paint a grotesque and ludicrous picture.

 India too has had its share of instances of police brutality and police misconduct.
 Most recently, in June 2020, the Tamil Nadu Police reportedly severely violated a father and son duo torturing and beating them to their deaths.
 During the furor owing to the Citizenship Amendment Act, 2019, the police unashamedly assaulted many protesting as well as non-protesting students.

-To be precise, the justice system is not perfect anywhere around the globe; and how could it be, while being a static system in a dynamic world—a world that is becoming increasingly borderless and transcendental.
-The criminal justice system is no different.
+To be precise, the criminal justice system is not perfect anywhere around the globe; and how could it be, while being a static system in a dynamic world—a world that is becoming increasingly borderless and transcendental.
+The criminal justice system is no different than other justice systems.
 Seldom have various governments across the world, revamped or re-engineered their justice system to meet the changing requirements of the world.
 Areas like data protection and privacy, crypto-currency, and social media do not have enough airtight legislation to combat the issues plaguing them.